matkoch/matkoch.github.io/_posts/2020-02-04-yaml-hell-in-devops.md

 - **It's not refactoring-safe.** This is a matter of tooling again.
 Whenever we're dealing with IDs and their references, the best choice you have is _Search & Replace_.
 This should only be the last resort.
 - **It's declarative.
 Not imperative.** Not everyone needs that, but usually, there's a time when you want to iterate over a collection, filter items, write some more complex conditions, and other funky stuff.
 YAML is just the wrong format for that.

 And one more important fact besides: each CI system has its very own format.
-Switching between different CI systems becomes non-trivial, as we have to rewrite to complete configuration.
-Some built-in tasks might even be unavailable on the next system, which forces us to rewrite them ourselves.
+Switching between different CI systems becomes non-trivial, as we have to rewrite the complete configuration.

 ## Modern Configuration as Code